cardboardcode/virtual_camera/README.md

 #### **Docker Instructions**

-This section is for users who do not want to worry about installing all dependencies stated above.
+This section is for **users who do not want to worry about installing all dependencies stated above**.

 **Build** the docker image.